brack3t/Djrill/docs/usage/sending_mail.rst

     ``Boolean``: whether Mandrill should automatically generate a text body from the HTML.
     Default from your Mandrill account settings.

+.. attribute:: auto_html

+    ``Boolean``: whether Mandrill should automatically generate an HTML body from the plaintext.
+    Default from your Mandrill account settings.

 .. attribute:: inline_css

     ``Boolean``: whether Mandrill should inline CSS styles in the HTML.